0334321-LSE/SDCC-Distribuited-Page-Rank/README.md

 - "pagerank.go" generate docker-compose.yml, so must be used when the number of container changes.<br>
 After the execution, workers will remain up, other parameters can be changed, and new execution can <br>
 be done by using  "docker-compose up app-master" <br>
-- Is also possible to launch manually the program by using : "docker-compose up --build" in the same root of .yml file. <br>
+- Is also possible to launch manually the program by using : "docker-compose up --build" in the same directory of .yml file. <br>
 In this case is not possible to modify the number of containers so don't do that. <br>

 To close all the container use : "docker-compose stop" <br>